 MLA Works Cited Page: Books

-When you are gathering book sources, be sure to make note of the following bibliographic items: author name(s), book title, publication date, publisher, place of publication.
-The medium of publication for all “hard copy” books is Print.
+When you are gathering book sources, be sure to make note of the following bibliographic items: the author name(s), other contributors such as translators or editors, the book’s title, editions of the book, the publication date, the publisher, and the pagination.

 The author’s name or a book with a single author's name appears in last name, first name format.
 The basic form for a book citation is: